tmalthouse/thmalthou.github.io/index.md

 style="float: right; width: 40%; max-width: 300px; padding-left: 15px; padding-bottom: 15px;"
 />

 I'm a student at the University of Freiburg in Germany, working on my MSc in Economics and Politics.
-I'm interested in the provision of public goods, especially the political economy thereof and its relation to economic growth.
+I'm interested in the provision of public goods (especially infrastructure) and the related political economy.

 Welcome to my web emporium—there's not much here yet, but I'll be adding things as I have time.